 Step 2: Move the person to a safe place.

-“This doesn’t always mean hoisting the person around,” cautions Dr. Lucas.
+“This doesn’t always mean hoisting the person around,” cautions Dr. Chen.
 “It means getting them out of the way of any imminent threat.”

 ||What To Do

 ||A fracture or head injury from falling down the stairs

 ||Take the person to the platform of the last step and lay them on their side.

 ||If the person is in the tub, make sure the head is above water to get air.

 ||Drowning.
 "The seizure may only last a minute, but a minute under water can be dangerous," says Dr. Chen.

 ||Make sure the person is able to get air during the seizure and for a few minutes afterward until consciousness returns.

 ||"If they are handling a sharp knife, take it from them, and remove any nearby," says Dr. Chen.

 Step 3: Turn the person onto her side